letakeane/gridpractice/module-4/assessments/final-assessment-amazonbay.md

 - The date each order was made
 - The total price for each order

 The order history should persist on page refresh using your backend database.
-This database can be _either_ `app.locals` or a knex/PostgreSQL database.
+This database should be a knex/PostgreSQL database.

 The data model for an order should be: